Lercara Friddi: Geography

-A map of Sicily, circa 11th century BC.
-The Colle Madore settlement is shown.

-Lercara Friddi rises almost at the foot of Colle Madore and its Sican archeological site, between the Landro valley and the valley of Fiumetorto and Platani.
-Archeological discoveries showed that this Colle and the valley have been inhabited since the 11th century BC, first inhabited by the Sican people.
+Lercara Friddi rises almost at the foot of Colle Madore and its Sican archaeological site, between the Landro valley and the valley of Fiumetorto and Platani.
+Archaeological discoveries showed that this Colle and the valley have been inhabited since the 11th century BC, first inhabited by the Sican people.
 It is located on the Palermo – Agrigento route, at a height of 670 metres above sea level.
 Lercara Friddi was home to many sulfur mines.
-When they closed in the 1950s many of the miners immigrated to Belgium, to work in the coal mines.
+When they closed in the 1950s, many of the miners immigrated to Belgium, to work in the coal mines.
 It borders Castronovo di Sicilia, Prizzi, Roccapalumba, and Vicari.

 History

-It was founded in 1583, as part of the new cities established by the Spanish administration of King Philip II of Spain to repopulate the abandoned feudaries, and was granted a licentia populandi on September 22, 1595, though people had lived in the area continuously from circa 1400.
+It was founded in 1583, as part of the new cities established by the Spanish administration of King Philip II of Spain to repopulate the abandoned feudalities, and was granted a licentia populandi on September 22, 1595, though people had lived in the area continuously from circa 1400.
 It was granted to Baldassarre Gomez de Amezcua; who was married to Francesca Lercaro, daughter of Leonello and Elisabetta Ventimiglia, who had some marriage dowries in the feudary of Friddi, Friddigrandi, and Faverchi, dedicated to the production of wine and wheat.
 The descendants of Baldassarre Gomez de Amezcua and Francesca Lercaro were the Counts of Lercara Friddi until 1956.

 Leonello Lercaro was a Genoese entrepreneur of Armenian origin, who came to Sicily in 1570 in search of better luck, and thanks to whose resourcefulness the original city nucleus was created.
 The family was Catholic, of Greek rite, and this can be seen in Lercara with the icon of the Madonna of Constantinople, found by the twelve-year-old Oliva Baccarella in 1807.
 The graffiti effigy, bearing the date of 1734, came presumably from a Lercarese church that followed the rite of the Lercari.
-The church, was found outdoors nearby stream: the popular tradition passes on that event as miraculous, from which were the origins of the patronal feast and the church of Maria Santissima of Constantinople (which preserved the graffiti).
+The church was found outdoors, near a stream: the popular tradition passes on that event as miraculous, from which were the origins of the patronal feast and the church of Maria Santissima of Constantinople (which preserved the graffiti).
+The Festa of Maria Santissima di Costantinopoli, which is annually held in August, began in 1807.